JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2024-08/good-seo-with-hugo/index.md

 ---
 ```

-This tells the web crawlers that the original content of the canonical link.
+This tells the web crawlers that the original content is the canonical link.

 ### For head image in articles